rickrender/FluxLatentUpscaler/README.md

 This approach seems to help maintain a composition from a smaller size while enhancing fine details in the final passes.
 Some unresolved hallucination effects may appear, and users are encouraged to adjust values to their liking.

+Seed Modulation will adjust the 3rd pass slightly allowing you to skip over the previous passes for slight changes to the same composition, this 3rd pass takes ~112 seconds on my RTX 4090 with 24GB of VRAM.
+It's taking the fixed seed from the first pass and mixing it with a new random seed which helps when iterating if there are inconsistencies.
+If something looks slightly off, try a reroll.

 The workflow has been tested with photo-style images and demonstrates Flux's flexibility in latent upscaling compared to earlier diffusion models.
 This imperfect experiment offers a foundation for further refinement and exploration.
 My hope is that you find it to be a useful part of your own workflow.
 No subscriptions, no paywalls and no bullshit.
 Please try not to be a dick -- I spend days on these projects, this workflow isn't perfect and I'm sure I missed something on this first version.
 This might not work for everyone and I make no claims that it will.
 Latent upscaling is slow and there's no getting around that without faster GPUs.

 **JUST AN EXPERIMENT - I DO NOT PROVIDE SUPPORT FOR THIS, I'M JUST SHARING!**